 - Moses Chan as Hugo.
 This role was somewhere in the middle and I’m talking about the level of intensity comparing to his past roles.
 Yet I felt Moses did well.
 He didn’t disappoint.
 He was stubborn at the beginning and somewhat arrogant (because of his reputation in the field).
 I half-expected him to be the villain and Ben would be the actual hero.
 However, it flipped around and proved that things weren’t what it appeared.
 The background story helped his character heaps and made sense as to why he had become that way.
 Yet he had gone too far.
 In a way, he was still the same guy inside, but he was just using the professional front as an excuse for some of the sticky cases he was involved in.
 He managed to find a balance at the end, which wasn’t unbelievable.

 - Maggie Siu as Rebecca.
 I read some comments about how some people felt like Maggie’s character was too boring or had no entertainment value.
 I will say, yes, if you were looking for an overly dramatic performance or plot.
 To me, it was just right.
 Sure, there was intensity after her mother died and how she had to continue on, but the majority of her thoughts afterward were going back to stability or not that “exciting” like some people would put.
 However, I think it was suitable for her character, because she wasn’t a young girl anymore, unlike Roxanne’s character–who was still full of energy and innocence.
 Not to compare both women but I felt it was necessary in this case–since they were indeed at different points of their lives.
-Rebecca’s personality and reactions to matters (even if she was upset) was different from how Haley would react and let’s face it, it fitted with their age.
+Rebecca’s personality and reactions to matters (even if she was upset) were different from how Haley would react and let’s face it, it fitted with their age (and maturity level), depending on their life experiences thus far.
 I was glad the writer(s) and director(s) didn’t let Maggie go all jumpy like some young girl, because that would be too much.
 (I must say I wasn’t too thrilled with some of Maggie’s past trying to be cheerful ones like in When Heaven Burns at one point.)
 Flashbacks didn’t count in here since I know TVB was seriously cheap, trying to not cast an additional actress for a younger Rebecca (or even a younger version of Hugo).

 - Ben Wong as Patrick.
 Whose bright idea was it to make Patrick so hateful for the majority of the series and then turned it into a goofy character?
 I don’t know.
 It was hard not to hate him because of how he tagged Rebecca throughout and tried to jump in when she was the most vulnerable.
 (It was like perfect timing for him or something, but I was so glad Rebecca never caved in, regardless of how it turned out with her and Hugo.)
-I would prefer that the writers focused on developing his character along with Haley’s storyline more than just trying to pave him as a possibly third-party and then switched gear during the second half of the series, making him into a comedic character.
+I would prefer that the writers focused on developing his character along with Haley’s storyline more than just trying to pave him as a possible third-party and then switched gear during the second half of the series, making him into a comedic character.
 It was indeed different that his and Haley’s link was explained later (aside from being his assistant) but it didn’t help for his cause to make him out to be the bad guy (in someone’s marriage) and then tried to flip it around later.
 Luckily, Ben’s acting was so charming and great that I forgave him after the comedic scenes rolled around.

 - Roxanne Tong as Haley.
 Patrick’s assistant and sister-in-law.
 She wasn’t on the poster but I felt she deserved the main cast spot as much as the other three.
 Anyway, this was my third time watching Roxanne and I felt she have great potential.
 I first watched her in Come Home Love, then still waiting to see her character development in Come Home Love: Dinner At 8, and now this one.
 Her character this time was vibrant and really stood out.
 She was cute and cunning in her own way.
 Although I felt that it was an exaggeration with the way she ate at times with how she dragged out the “ummm, good” parts in the middle of tasting the foods that arrived.
 But that was just me.
 Overall though, she was quite charming with her comedic acts, which is rare nowadays since people tend to exaggerate too much and cause it to have the opposite effect.